nirsimetri/onvif-python/README.md

 | `show <name>` | Display a stored variable |
 | `exit` / `quit` | Exit the shell |

+> [!IMPORTANT]
-You can see all the commands available in the interactive shell by trying them directly.
+> You can see all the other commands available in the interactive shell by trying it out directly.
+The interactive shell runs periodic background health checks to detect connection loss.
+It uses silent TCP pings to avoid interrupting your work and will automatically exit if the device is unreachable, similar to an SSH session.

 **2. Direct Command Execution**